pratiktri/server_init_harden/README.md

 Fail2ban watches traffic coming through the allowed ports to determine if it is indeed a legitimate one.
 This determination is usually done by analyzing various *log files* being generated by Linux and other applications running on the server.
 If anything suspicious is found then after a certain number of illegitimate attempts the intruder(IP) is banned.
 Ban is then lifted after a desired amount of time.

 This script sets up Fail2ban as following:-
-* default ban time is 5 hours,
+* default ban time is 5 hours (2592000 seconds),
-* Whitelists your server's IP from detection (uses https://ipinfo.io/ip to determine the IP),
+* Whitelists your server's IP from detection (uses https://ipinfo.io/ip to determine server's IP),
-* sets (backend = polling). *polling* is an algoritm used to check if the *log files* are updated.
+* Sets (backend = polling). *polling* is an algoritm used to notify fail2ban when the log files are updated.
 This algorithm does not require any additional software and is faster option to choose for our configuration.
 * Explicitly enables protection for *ssh* with (maxretry = 3) & (bantime = 2592000)

 #### Error Handling